-CDC Alert Regarding Risk of Meningitis: All Affected Patients Have Been Reached by High Point Regional and Provided Instructions Should Symptoms Present
+CDC Alert Regarding Risk of Meningitis: All Affected Patients Have Been Reached by High Point Medical Center and Provided Instructions Should Symptoms Present

 CDC Alert Regarding Risk of Meningitis:

-All Affected Patients Have Been Reached by High Point Regional and Provided Instructions Should Symptoms Present
+All Affected Patients Have Been Reached by High Point Medical Center and Provided Instructions Should Symptoms Present

 Immediately after being contacted by the CDC, High Point Surgery Center started taking pro-active steps to protect its patients.
 High Point Surgery Center has contacted every patient who received an epidural steroid injection with the product that was voluntarily recalled since July 1, 2012 at High Point Surgery Center.
 In addition, the facility has temporarily suspended epidural steroid injections and has quarantined all possible suspect steroid products.

-High Point Regional Health System, the CDC, and the N.C.
+High Point Medical Center, the CDC, and the N.C.
 Department of Health and Human Services (DHHS) strongly encourage anyone who had an epidural steroid injection and experiences symptoms, however mild, to talk with a health care provider immediately.
 Symptoms of meningitis may appear gradually and include:

 *headache, especially one that worsens